guanyilun/scratch/emulator/readme.md

 ```

 and expect the calculation function is an emulated version of it instead of its actual implementation.
 The philosophy is to make the interaction with emulator as seamless as possible.

+Update 2023-02-17: the idea development has become mature enough to be managed under its own project: see [the galilei project](https://github.com/guanyilun/galilei)